Bottom Depth Range: 145-490 feet (44-149 meters)

 McGrail Bank was named after David W. McGrail, an oceanographer with Texas A&M University and the U.S. Coast Guard.

-A video of McGrail Bank taken during ROV (remotely operated vehicle) and manned submersible explorations is available on our Northwest Banks Videos page.
+The following video is a compilation of footage taken during ROV (remotely operated vehicle) and manned submersible explorations at McGrail Bank.